hackclub/camp/cohort_4/playbook/workshops/portfolio/outlining_solution.md

 ## Placeholding

 We are using the above outline as a placeholders for our code that will soon be written.
 Throughout this tutorial, we will be replacing each bullet point with real HTML code.
-Having a scaffold reminds us of the entire structure of the code and helps us figure out where we want to go next.

 ## Previewing our work